 Needless to say, we didn’t delay our drive out and when we reached the USFS Snowbank campground we found the road barricaded and staffed by two USFS personnel.
 They asked if we were the vehicle parked at the Lambert Creek trail head.
 We confirmed that we were and the ranger replied “Thank goodness.
 You’re the last ones in the drainage and we’re really glad that you are getting out.”

-They proceeded to tell us that a small fire which ignited the day before had blow up and was now raging out of control.
+They proceeded to tell us that a small fire that ignited the day before had blown up and was now raging out of control.
 The plume of smoke we saw rising as we drove down canyon was evidence of the fire’s growth.
 This became known as the Wicked fire and it burned nearly 25,000 acres in the Mill Creek drainage.

 Try these other area hikes: